manuelyhvh/sql-server-samples/samples/manage/README.md

 [saas-scenario-with-elastic-pools](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/azure-sql-db-elastic-pools-custom-dashboard) in the GitHub SQL Server samples repository provides a load generator and monitoring web app along with the documentation on what it does and how to use it.

 ## Windows Containers
 This includes samples for setting up mssql-server in Windows Containers.
-Currently it includes the following:
+Currently it only includes a link to the separately maintained [mssql-docker](https://github.com/Microsoft/mssql-docker/blob/master/windows/README.md) instructions.
-- __[windows-containers] (windows-containers/)__